SCRT-HQ/VaporShell/docs/glossary/Add-VSBudgetsBudgetCostTypes.md

----
-layout: glossary
-title: Add-VSBudgetsBudgetCostTypes
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSBudgetsBudgetCostTypes

 ## SYNOPSIS
-Adds an AWS::Budgets::Budget.CostTypes resource property to the template
+Adds an AWS::Budgets::Budget.CostTypes resource property to the template.
+The types of cost that are included in a COST budget, such as tax and subscriptions.

 ## SYNTAX